 - 1. Whereas other machines amplify or extend our physical abilities, computers amplify and extend our mental abilities. - 2.
-Whereas other machines are designed for a few specific tasks, computers can be programmed to perform many tasks.
+Whereas other machines are designed for a small set of tasks, computers can be programmed to perform many tasks.
 The simple computer model we present in this chapter is sufficient to perform all possible computations.